Managing Wikis

 1. Navigate to a wiki page.

-2. Choose History in the editing drop-down menu to reveal the wiki history screen.
+2. Choose History from the editing drop-down menu to open the wiki history screen.

-Note: A list of the history of the wiki Versions or changes to that wiki page appears, including when the version was added and by whom.
+Note: A list of the wiki page Versions appears, including when each version was added and by whom.
 The Version numbers are hyperlinks to previous versions of the wiki.

-Note: The page displays the version and who edited it.
-The (Restore this version) link changes the wiki back to this version.
+Note: The page displays the selected version and the user who edited it.
+The (Restore this version) link restores the wiki to that version.

-5. Use the radio buttons in the Diff (difference) column to select the two versions of the wiki page.
+2. Use the radio buttons in the Diff (difference) column to select two versions of the wiki page.

 The two versions appear side-by-side.

-The changes made in version #5 (right side) are shown in red and green.
+The changes made in Version 5 (displayed on the right) are shown in red and green.
 Navigation links at the bottom can be used to display different versions.

 The Map Tab